zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 More generally, the expression means that you would  die for another person in order to protect that person.
 Mia is asking if this  secret society is about having each other protect each other even if it means deat h.
 Nathan says, “Well, no.” Mia says, “Or protect each other at all costs, even  by lying and cheating?”
 “At all costs” (costs) means no matter what, in all circums tances or all situations.
 Nathan says no, the secret society doesn’t mean tha t you would protect other members at all costs.
 Nathan says he wouldn’t do th at.

 Mia then asks, “Then what does it all amount to?”
 S he’s asking what is the value or purpose of this society.
 That’s what the express ion “to amount to” means.
 What is its purpose?
 What is its importance?
-What i s its significance?
+What is its significance?
 Nathan responds, “If anyone asks us about it,” meaning ask s us about the secret society, “we deny its existence.”

 “To deny” (deny) means to say that something does n ot exist – to reject or refuse something.
 Some people deny reality.
 They decide th at even though something is obviously true or something obviously exists, th ey say, “Oh no, it isn’t true.
 It doesn’t exist.”
 That’s what Nathan means when he sa ys that the members of his secret society deny the society’s existence.
 They s ay, “Oh no, there is no such thing as a secret society.”